 The complainant shall be notified of his/her right to appeal the decision.
-Appeals may be made to the Federal Transit Administration, the Arizona Department of Transportation, or the Equal Employment Opportunity Commission.
+Appeals may be made directly to the CEO and General Manager for a final determination prior to the Federal Transit Administration, the Arizona Department of Transportation, or the Equal Employment Opportunity Commission.